About MINE.THE.GAP

 The raw materials and mining sectors must undergo deep changes to adapt to current trends and technologies.
 Industrial modernisation and digitisation are not only keywords for big companies, but also for SMEs.
 However, in day to day business, small and medium enterprises might find it more difficult to invest in a greener and more digital future.

-The idea Bringing providers and adopters together
+The idea: Bringing providers and adopters together

 Collaborations with emerging industries can help SMEs in the raw materials and mining sectors create new value chains and integrate novel materials, techniques, and processes into their ecosystem.
 By cooperating with other enterprises that offer solutions related to circular economy, resource efficiency, advanced manufacturing, and/or ICT, they can boost their capabilities, competitiveness, and growth.
 At the same time, technology “providers” can benefit from new cross-sectoral approaches and ideas.
 The SMEs can integrate their solutions into new sectors and amplify their portfolios.